rkyv/rkyv/README.md

     // This will generate a PartialEq impl between our unarchived and archived
     // types:
     compare(PartialEq),
-    // bytecheck can be used to validate your data if you want.
-To use the safe
-    // API, you have to derive CheckBytes for the archived type: check_bytes,
     // Derives can be passed through to the generated type: derive(Debug),
 )]